-(r) Store Pre-Opening Costs
+(t) Store Pre-Opening Costs

 Costs incurred between completion of a new store location's construction and its opening (pre-opening costs) are charged to expense as incurred.
-Pre-opening costs were \$6.2 million, \$5.1 million and \$4.9 million in fiscal 2017, fiscal 2016, and fiscal 2015, respectively, and are recorded in the accompanying consolidated statements of operations based on the nature of the expense.
+Pre-opening costs were \$6.5 million, \$6.2 million and \$5.1 million in fiscal 2018, fiscal 2017, and fiscal 2016, respectively, and are recorded in the accompanying consolidated statements of operations based on the nature of the expense.

-(s) Advertising Costs
+(u) Advertising Costs

 Advertising costs are charged to expense the first time the advertising takes place.
-Advertising expenses were \$30.8 million, \$27.4 million and \$22.2 million in fiscal 2017, fiscal 2016 and fiscal 2015, respectively, and are included in selling, general and administrative expenses in the accompanying consolidated statements of operations.
+Advertising expenses were \$42.2 million, \$30.8 million and \$27.4 million in fiscal 2018, fiscal 2017 and fiscal 2016, respectively, and are included in selling, general and administrative expenses in the accompanying consolidated statements of operations.

-(t) Income Taxes
+(v) Income Taxes